 As you go through life, brands and people will try to force you to define yourself in terms that they understand, in their context, as you relate to them and what they think is important.
 You don’t have to tear all the logos off your clothing and gadgets, but be careful that you don’t let them define you, and reject those who try and force you to belong to one camp or another.

 You are an individual and completely unique—remember that, and aspire to be frustratingly unlabelable.

-“Logos” is an excerpt from Act Accordingly (Asymmetrical Press).
-Colin Wright is a minimalist, author, entrepreneur, and full-time traveler who travels to a new country every four months based on the votes of the readers at his blog, Exile Lifestyle.
+“Logos” is an excerpt from Act Accordingly.
+Colin Wright is an author, entrepreneur, and full-time traveler who travels to a new country every four months based on the votes of the readers at his blog, Exile Lifestyle.